 The tools that comes with this program are the things that really enabled me to improve my credit rating.

 The most original app they offer is for ‘CreditXperts’.
 I was able to choose from a list of possible actions to see what impact they might have on my personal credit score.
 I could also test each of these actions to see whether they were beneficial or detrimental to my score.
 This was especially helpful when I was considering applying for more automobile loans.
 This tool showed me how applying for multiple loans in a short time period can actually lower my credit score.

 They also offer the usual suspects of financial tools with calculators for debt management, debt payoff, auto loans, mortgages and setting up a personal budget.
 Needless to say, if you aren’t already watching your budget closely, make sure you take advantage of these.

 If I found any errors that existed on my report, I was provided with a pre-formatted correction letter to dispute any incorrect information as well as being able to speak to “Credit Experts” to assist me.
 Again, this helped me out because I had 2 error’s on my report from an old student loan that never was processed but was showing negatively on my report.
 Once I was disputed this with Experian and Transunion, my score jumped 55 points the next month.
-I was thrilled and really felt proud that I was able to fix an ‘error’ like this on my own!
+I was thrilled and really felt proud that I was able to correct an ‘error’ like this on my own!

 Other Useful Tools

 If you are considering moving to a new area and want some information on the area first; a neighborhood report can be downloaded.
 I had no need for this service but I thought it is worth mentioning as others might.

 In the “My Benefits” page, worksheets could be found.
 Here I learned how to improve my credit rating by using three worksheets; a worksheet was provided to help me to track minimum payments over 6 months, another worksheet focused on debt reduction and the final worksheet was able to help me find extra sources of cash (to help pay down debt).